TheDarkSkyXD/eslint-plugin-react-you-might-not-need-an-effect/README.md

 While the effect may be unnecessary, we cannot reliably determine that when it:

+- Uses external state
+- Calls external functions
 - Uses internal state to handle events
-- Calls external functions

-This plugin minimizes false positives and accepts inevitable false negatives.
-But the ways to (mis)use an effect are practically endless, so please open an issue if you experience either in the real world!
+This plugin minimizes false positives and accepts inevitable false negatives - see the [tests](./test) for valid and invalid uses.
+But the ways to (mis)use an effect are practically endless, so please open an issue if you experience anything unexpected in the real world!

 ## 📖 Learn More